davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

     warns about calls to ``printf`` and ``scanf`` functions where the format string is not a string literal and there are no format arguments, as in ``printf (foo);``.
-This may be a security hole if the format string came from untrusted input and contains %n.
+This may be a security hole if the format string came from untrusted input and contains :samp:`%n`.
 (This is currently a subset of what :option:`-Wformat-nonliteral` warns about, but in future warnings may be added to :option:`-Wformat-security` that are not included in :option:`-Wformat-nonliteral`.)